milesbxf/BitChess/BitChess/README.md

 #BitChess

+A simple but rapid C++ chess engine which generates moves given a particular chessboard position.
+The engine is optimised through the use of lookup tables for piece moves.
+The board is represented internally as a set of 64-bit words (as there are 64 squares on a chess board), structures commonly known in chess programming as bitboards.
+Many complex calculations can be performed rapidly through bit operations between bitboards, e.g. rook_moves AND NOT(occupancy_all)combines a bitboard showing potential rook moves and a bitboard showing the squares that are not occupied, with the set intersection (boolean AND) showing the potential rook moves.

 ##Overview
 BitChess is a simple C++ chess engine.
 It is intended to be used with [Xboard/Winboard protocol](http://www.gnu.org/software/xboard/engine-intf.html) compatible chess GUIs (with potential UCI support in the future).
 This doc outlines the implementation and architecture behind the project.